Queen of Hearts Fertility Care & NaProTechnology

 • Thyrotropin Releasing Hormone (TRH) is synthesized and secreted in the hypothalamus.

-• When TRH is not being secreted or it is minimally secreted, it will result in low Thyroid Stimulating Hormone (TSH) being secreted by the pituitary gland, which is located deep in the brain.
+• When TRH is not being secreted or it is minimally secreted, it will result in low (or normal) Thyroid Stimulating Hormone (TSH) being secreted by the pituitary gland, which is located deep in the brain.

 • The thyroid gland (located in your neck region) will use iodine, to make thyroid hormones T3 and T4.